thinkst/canarytokens-docker/README.md

 -----------
 We are going to track some new features/additions here so that it is quick and easy to see what has been recently added.

+- we now have the capability for sending error logs to a webhook of your choice, hopefully alerting you or your team to the failures as opposed to these errors only living in a log file.
+Simply supply the corresponding webhook URI in the `ERROR_LOG_WEBHOOK` value in your switchboard.env file.
+(2021-04-09)

 - we now have slack support.
 When you supply a webhook, you simply supply your slack webhook url.
 (Thanks to @shortstack).

 - we have added a new environment variable to `frontend.env` called `CANARY_AWSID_URL` which allows you to specify a private or